Can Exercise Change How Your Brain Works?

 So, as you read above, “moderate physical activity may increase metabolism in brain regions important for learning and memory”.
-While I cannot pretend to understand what the increase of metabolism in the brain means for us, I can understand that exercise is extremely important for our quality of life as we age, for our mind and our bodies.
+While I cannot pretend to understand what the increase of metabolism in the brain means for us, I can understand that exercise is extremely important for our quality of life as we age.
+Our minds and our bodies depend on us being active as long as possible.
 So, if you are inactive, or only slightly active, speak with your doctor about starting an exercise routine that you can stick with.
-It’s that important and you’re worth it!
+It’s that important and you are worth it!

-See Senior Fitness Exercise page for for information, but here’s an example:
+See Senior Fitness Exercise page for more information, but here’s an example:

 |Wrist Curl||Knee Curl|